openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

   2022-12-29 01:08:53,520 | INFO : Setting confidence threshold to 0.32500000000000007 based on results
   2022-12-29 01:08:53,521 | INFO : Final model performance: Performance(score: 0.8315842078960519, dashboard: (17 metric groups))

+Now we have the Pytorch object detection model trained with OTX, that we can use for evaliation, export, optimization and deployment.

 ***********
 Validation